volkerdobler/insertnums/README.md

 !c          ::= clears current history
 ```

-The history is local only and will be cleared after closing VSCode.
-But it can be used across different tabs if you do not close the editor completely (to be honest, as long as the extension is not reloaded).
+The history is stored independent of the current opened workspace in globalStorage of vscode.

 You can even add some additional commands to the history, but it is not possible to edit the history commands.